fraterrisus/walkthroughs/aethus/items.md

 {% aethusitem 'Cactus Moonshine' %}

 *Where:* Crafted at a [Cooking Station](#cooking-station) and found throughout the underground Facilities.

+*Blueprint:* Granted when you build a Cooking Station.

 *Cost:* 1x Bottled Water (S), 3x Cactus Fruit, 4x Korvo Leaves, 1x Refined Sugar